 Concrete Leveling Systems, Inc. Provides Corporate Update

-CANTON, Ohio, March 14, 2023 (GLOBE NEWSWIRE) -- Concrete Leveling Systems Inc CLEV (the Company) and Jericho Associates Inc (Jericho), its hospitality and gaming division, are pleased to advise and update our Shareholders as to the current direction and progress of the Company.
+/EIN News/ -- CANTON, Ohio, March 14, 2023 (GLOBE NEWSWIRE) -- Concrete Leveling Systems Inc (OTC PINK:CLEV) (the Company) and Jericho Associates Inc (Jericho), its hospitality and gaming division, are pleased to advise and update our Shareholders as to the current direction and progress of the Company.

 Jericho is a Nevada corporation formed as a special purpose company focusing on the casino gaming, hospitality, entertainment, and leisure time industries.
 In March of 2017, Jericho entered into an agreement with Concrete Leveling Systems, Inc, whereby Jericho became the gaming and hospitality division of CLEV.